 Most engaged couples at the beginning of their wedding journey choose a venue, planner, and photographer.
 The decision to hire a wedding videographer often gets pushed down the priority list and is not considered a must-have.
-If you’re asking yourself, should I get a wedding videographer, I’ll provide some arguments for and against.
+If you’re asking yourself, is it worth having a wedding videographer, I’ll provide some arguments for and against.

 One of the main reasons people don’t place wedding videography in high regard is because they associate wedding video with low quality.
 Many a couple have had their Uncle Bob film their wedding with an old camcorder.
 The finished product was a shaky grainy video with cheesy effects laid over top and set to smooth jazz.
 If you have a friend who has a video like that, then it’s understandable you wouldn’t want it for yourself.